-In light of COVID-19, the documentation of your programs and events might look different in 2020.
-Even if you cannot organize in-person events, you can still document your programs, capture awesome moments on-camera, and gather attendance numbers to evaluate the overall success of your Culture Days celebrations.
-Find the text highlighted in yellow for special information related to this year.
+In light of COVID-19, the documentation of your programs and events might still look different in 2021.
+If you cannot organize in-person events, you can still document your programs, capture awesome moments on-camera, and gather attendance numbers to evaluate the overall success of your Culture Days celebrations.
+Find the text highlighted in yellow for special information.

 If a Culture Days event took place, but no one was there to record, take images, or document it…did it really happen?
 Of course it did, but making sure you properly document your event goes a long way in supporting engagement and future programming!

 Making sure that you have proper documentation of your event should involve more than taking photos and filing them away until next year.
 Ensuring you are properly documenting provides you with lots of materials and content to help promote the following year’s activities, but also helps to appeal to sponsors and funders when undertaking development or fundraising, and can help raise the profile of the work you do all year round.
 Planning to document your event well can sometimes feel daunting, especially if one does not have much experience with photography.
 Never fear!
 On this page, you’ll find some tips that will help make your event memorable and provide you with great material for your promotional campaigns.

 We all know that great photos and video help to maximize the impact of any event by sharing it with those who couldn’t be there.
 But getting those great images and video clips isn’t always easy.

 If you are organizing online or self-guided programs, they can still be visually documented through screenshots or photos submitted by participants.

 Who to hire?

 The answer to this question will depend on a few factors such as budget, length of the event, the nature of the program, etc. If you or someone you know is comfortable operating a camera, it can be a great way to spend less on documenting your event.
 However, you might find yourself too busy running the event to document it yourself.
 In this case, if budget allows it, hiring a professional photographer is a great option.